-A lot of companies have closed doors since the spread of COVID-19 virus as many countries around the world decided to quarantine their cities.
-Months has passed and even with a vaccine being on its way, life does not seem to go back to normal at least within the next year or so.
-Consequently, the only way for companies and offices to resume working is to adapt to teleworking.
+A lot of companies have closed doors since the spread of the COVID-19 virus as many countries around the world decided to quarantine their cities.
+Months have passed and even with a vaccine being on its way, life does not seem to go back to normal at least within the next year or so.
+Consequently, the only way for companies and offices to resume working is to adapt to work from home in short, teleworking.

 But what types of equipment and devices are needed for teleworking?

 As we stated in the last article, employees need to be in touch with each other and communicate with one another.
-These online communication are usually done via online calls, throwing meetings and conferences, video chats, and so on.
-In order to take part in these types of engagements, employees need suitable devices and equipment such as a proper webcam or a headset with high quality of audio.
+These online communications are usually done via online calls, throwing meetings and conferences, video chats, and so on.
+In order to take part in these types of engagements, employees need suitable devices and equipment such as a proper webcam or a headset with high-quality audio.

-There are a wide range of headsets out there with each one having their own specific features.
+There is a wide range of headsets out there with each one having its own specific features.
 However, there are some specific factors to consider when it comes to choosing a proper headset for work.
 The first important factor is the quality of audio.
-Whether it is the audio that the user receives or the audio that he/she sends via the microphone, it should be in perfect quality.
-Obviously, no one likes to be misheard or have trouble listening to others in an important business conference!
+Whether it is the audio that the user receives or the audio that he/she sends via the microphone, it should be of perfect quality.
+Obviously, no one likes to be misheard or have trouble listening to others at an important business conference!

 Also, since we are talking about teleworking and everyone is working from home, we should take house noises into account.
-Some employees have children and their house is usually noisy; so it is really important to choose a headset with a proper noise-cancelling feature.
-Everybody’s lives are busy these days and their house can be really noisy, but high-quality noise cancelling headsets can filter out distractions so you can keep your focus on work.
+Some employees have children and their house is usually noisy; so it is really important to choose a headset with a proper noise-canceling feature.
+Everybody’s lives are busy these days and their house can be really noisy, but high-quality noise-canceling headsets can filter out distractions so you can keep your focus on work.

 There are also other options and features in headsets like wireless connection by using Bluetooth and USB connectivity, LED Screens for managing your calls, and so on.
 While these features are not really necessary, you can still consider them if you have the luxury.

-Resolution, audio and frame rate are the most important factors in choosing a good webcam for work.
-In 2020, having a webcam with HD quality of video would suffice as their 720p resolution delivers a clear image with high enough quality.
+The resolution, audio, and frame rate are the most important factors in choosing a good webcam for work.
+In 2020, having a webcam with HD quality of the video would suffice as their 720p resolution delivers a clear image with high enough quality.
 It is definitely much better than VGA cameras that are built into some old laptops, that’s for sure!
 Still, you can always go for higher resolutions such as 1080p or 4K.
 However, since you are considering business and teleworking in which there will be a lot of video calls and online conferences, limited internet bandwidth can be an issue for 1080p or 4K image qualities.
-A smoother and lower-resolution video tends to be much more desirable for video conferencing than stuttering high resolution footage.
+A smoother and lower-resolution video tends to be much more desirable for video conferencing than stuttering high-resolution footage.

 Docking stations which used to be called port replicators in the past, are neat little devices that let you enjoy the experience of a desktop computer without needing a second device.
 You can simply plug in your keyboard, mouse, monitor, or even headphones to a docking station.
 This way, you can still use your laptop on an external monitor with your preferred set of keyboard and mouse.

 Users can connect to interactive flat panel displays from their own devices, or they can use multi-touch capabilities on the display itself.
-They are very easy to navigate and work with and their pre-installed software such as ViewBoards, vCast, or Chrome are really helpful.
-Thanks to all these, IFPDs are a good option for throwing remote conferences.
+They are very easy to navigate and work with, and their pre-installed software such as ViewBoards, vCast, or Chrome are really helpful.
+Thanks to all these, IFPDs is a good option for throwing remote conferences.

-Long story short, there is a considerable amount of equipment required for teleworking, and each one of them are costly in their own way, much more expensive than the necessary software and apps we covered in our previous article.
-Yet again, companies should consider these expenses as investment that would pay off in long run and help them meet their revenue expectations.
-With the current situation and the misty future, every dollar and penny spent will make remote work more productive, enjoyable and sustainable.
+Long story short, there is a considerable amount of equipment required for teleworking, and each one of them is costly in their own way, much more expensive than the necessary software and apps we covered in our previous article.
+Yet again, companies should consider these expenses as investments that would pay off in long run and help them meet their revenue expectations.
+With the current situation and the misty future, every dollar and penny spent will make remote work more productive, enjoyable, and sustainable.